ohmysh/ohmysh/README.md

 # Contributors

-OhMySh is not a best project, We need you to help us.
+OhMySh is not the best.
+We need your help.
+Contact us by the following ways:

 - Email `wjy@516wjy.xyz`
 - PullRequest GitHub Repo `ohmysh/ohmysh`

-Thanks so much!
+Thanks!